RafaelTolini/heatmap-corner-detection/README.md

 ## Populate database for testing

 Most of our models have a corresponding seed script to generate some test data.
-To run the seed script, use `poetry run python galp/seed.py` from the root project folder.
+To run the seed script, use `just seed` from the root project folder.

 ## Run